dholiday/mqtt_lab/docker/mqtt/README.md

 pimp your graphite ride
 -----------------------
 There's lots of neato-burrito stuff you can do to graphite to make it look cooler and do more stuff.
 You can log into your graphite server via the web interface by clinking the 'login' link in the upper right corner of the screen.
-[Here][7] are the graphite docs on working with dashboards and [here][8] is a list of ready-bake dashboards you can install.
+[Here][7] are the graphite docs on working with dashboards and [here][8] is a list of ready-bake dashboards you can install. (in this setup grafana has been provided for you)

 troubleshooting
 -----------------------